 3. Core Strengthening

 Rock climbing requires a surprising amount of abdominal strength, especially when bouldering.
-Overhanging climbs require you to maintain core tension so that your feet don’t fall off the wall, which would cause you to waste energy.
+Overhanging climbs require you to maintain core tension so that your feet don’t fall off the wall in a crash landing on the bouldering pad, which would cause you to waste energy.
 Additionally, when climbing on tiny footholds, it’s important to maintain a tight abdomen to keep your body on the wall.

 Ab exercises like hanging leg raises and planks are great additions to any climber’s training.
 It’s also a good idea to consider using an ab wheel, as this exercise targets the core muscles that climbers use most.
 When doing ab specific climbing training, think quality over quantity.
 Doing five repetitions of a challenging core exercise will be more helpful than doing thirty repetitions of a movement that isn’t as demanding.